-Why Entrepreneurship?This distance learning program can be taken on campus or through a combination of online and ITV courses.
+Why Entrepreneurship?This one-year (31 credit) program can be taken on campus or through a combination of online and ITV courses.
 This program is designed to provide students with the basic skills necessary to run their own business or qualify for employment in wholesale or retail business.
 This program can be completed online.

 Upon completion of this program students will will be able to: